 In the Upper Franconian Azendorf, not far from the A70 motorway, you will find the largest production location for dry mortar in the whole of Germany.
 Since 1978, masonry mortar, screed and plaster have been produced at the headquarters in Azendorf under the brand name “maxit”.
 Four large compounding plants and two bagging lines in the three-shift operation provide the market supply in Bavaria and furthermore with 225,000 tonnes of high-quality product per year.

-At Azendorf, a strong research and development department have built a technology centre.
-The development of innovative products and constant investments in new technology guarantees products of the highest level.
-This is documented with the new construction of a research and development centre.
-The important contact with customers should experience new opportunities in this building.
-In a modern, generous training area, the information events for construction companies, architects and planners will take place prospectively with optimal conditions.
+A strong research and development department has created a technology centre here in Azendorf.
+The development of innovative products and constant investment in new technology guarantee products of the highest quality.
+This was documented with the new construction of a research and development centre a few years ago.
+The important contact to the customers should experience new possibilities in this building.
+In a modern, spacious training area, information events for construction companies, architects and planners now also take place under optimal conditions.

 250 employees ensure here daily at the location that procedure for manufacture, transport and sales of the products runs smoothly.
 Our own transport vehicles belong likewise to the service, like order acceptance and disposition in every region.